An Integrated Treatment Approach For Adolescents with Co-Occurring Mental Health (MH) and Substance Use Disorders (SUDs)

 - An adolescent with whom all medical concerns are stable

 - An adolescent who lacks positive social supports or a supportive environment

 - An adolescent for whom the one of following occurs - mild risk of dangerous behaviors to self or others; recovery efforts are affected by emotional, behavioral or thinking problems in a negative way; mild or moderate difficulty managing daily living or responsibilities at home, school or work; or is likely to become unstable without frequent monitoring and accountability

-The program lasts for six to eight weeks.
-Time varies based on the issues being addressed and the adolescent’s response to treatment.
+The program typically lasts for four to six weeks.
+Time varies based on the issues being addressed and the adolescent\'s response to treatment.

 For youth needing higher levels of care, C&A will assist clients and families in identifying the right treatment program to meet their needs.

 Substance Treatment and Recovery

 C&A is proud to have joined Stark County Family Court in providing treatment for youth involved in Substance Treatment and Recovery (STAR) Court.
 STAR serves youth between the ages of 13-17, charged or adjudicated for problems related to substances and found to be in the moderate-high risk categories according to the Youth Level of Service Inventory (YLSI) and Ohio Youth Assessment System (OYAS).
 Once referred to C&A, teens are assessed for co-occurring mental health and substance use disorders and recommended for treatment based on ASAM's continuum of care.
 Participation in STAR Court combines formal accountability and the development of skills through weekly involvement in court services and group attendance.